Holy orders: Anglicanism

 The Anglican churches hold their bishops to be in apostolic succession, although there is some difference of opinion with regard to whether ordination is to be regarded as a sacrament.
 The Anglican Articles of Religion hold that only baptism and the Lord's Supper are to be counted as sacraments of the gospel, and assert that other rites 'commonly called sacraments' by other denominations (e.g. Catholicism), were not ordained by Christ in the Gospel.
 They do not have the nature of a sacrament of the Gospel in the absence of any physical matter such as the water in baptism and the bread and wine in the Eucharist.
 Various editions of the Book of Common Prayer and other Anglican liturgical texts provide rites for ordination of bishops, priests and deacons.
 Only bishops may ordain people.
 Within Anglicanism, three bishops are normally required for ordination to the episcopate, while one bishop is sufficient for performing ordinations to the priesthood and diaconate.

 Catholicism

 Ordination to the Catholic priesthood in the Latin Church.
 Devotional card, 1925.

 The ministerial orders of the Catholic Church include the orders of bishops, deacons and presbyters, which in Latin is sacerdos.
+"The fullness of the sacrament of orders" belongs only to Bishops: presbyters and deacons, who are also "ordained", are nevertheless dependent upon bishops in the exercise of their authority.
 The ordained priesthood and common priesthood (or priesthood of all the baptized) are different in function and essence.

 A distinction is made between priest and presbyter.
 In the 1983 Code of Canon Law, "The Latin words sacerdos and sacerdotium are used to refer in general to the ministerial priesthood shared by bishops and presbyters.
 The words presbyter, presbyterium and presbyteratus refer to priests [in the English use of the word] and presbyters".

 While the consecrated life is neither clerical nor lay by definition, clerics can also be incardinated in an institute of consecrated life or society endowed with this faculty from the Apostolic see.